-I Can’t Really Sign Out Cases for Primary Diagnosis That Way, Can I?
+I Can’t Really Diagnose Cases That Way, Can I?

 We always get a handful of US-based doctors asking about FDA approval at trade shows, and we understand why!
 At the moment, most WSI scanning systems are approved solely for research use in the States, with only Philips and Leica having cleared FDA approval for primary diagnosis.

-But telepathology that involves operating a slide scanner remotely in real-time falls under different rules; because the pathologist is working directly with the slide rather than with a flattened, 2D image, they are able to issue primary diagnoses.
+But telepathology that involves operating a slide scanner remotely in real-time falls under different rules, with different use cases.
+Because the pathologist is working directly with the slide rather than with a flattened, 2D image, some judgments such as remote frozen section cases can be rendered in this way.
 This kind of telepathology essentially brings the lab directly to the pathologist, rather than the other way around.

 US doctors can also collaborate with colleagues in other parts of the world via scanned virtual slides and many, in fact, already are.
 Motic’s partnership with the ASCP allows clinicians in under-resourced areas of sub-Saharan Africa to upload slides that experts in the US can read and diagnose, thus leveraging telepathology for remote consultations with an international impact.

 In our opinion, the most important first question to ask before implementing a telepathology system is actually: What is our organization hoping to do through implementing telepathology?